Rampart–Loyola Streetcar Line: History

+Reconstruction

+Several dates for reconstruction were posted but barely any work was seriously done until after the 2024 Mardi Gras season.
+NORTA announced construction would end March 31, 2024 and, following 6 weeks of training and testing, it would reopen on May 31, 2024.
+Due to the construction, the Canal line had to terminate ahead of Rampart but Canal line service to Harrah's Casino had been restored by April 13, 2024 as construction had concluded by then.
+NORTA then conducted a pull test of the new line.
+On May 1, NORTA began testing streetcars and testing operators on the line.

+Reopening

+Much to the surprise and delight of many, the line opened on May 19, 2024.
+This coincided with a rename to the 46 Rampart–Loyola Streetcar Line and a recoloring to purple.
+The combined 49 UPT–Riverfront Streetcar Line, now recolored to a light blue and renamed to the Loyola–Riverfront Streetcar Line, continued operating in tandem with it.

+Closure

+In November 2024, a construction crew caused damage to the traffic signal wiring on the intersection of Canal Street and N. Rampart Street.
+This effectively shut down the line as streetcars could no longer safely turn onto N. Rampart Street.
+NORTA indicated the line would re-open in June as part of the Summer 2025 service schedules.
+The closure is now blamed on City of New Orleans Construction.

+Second Reopening

+On June 1, 2025, the line reopened for the second time since the Hard Rock Collapse.

 Route description

-The Rampart–St. Claude Streetcar line begins at the New Orleans Union Passenger Terminal (UPT) where it connects with RTA bus routes, Amtrak, and Greyhound Lines.
+The Rampart–Loyola Streetcar Line begins at the New Orleans Union Passenger Terminal (UPT) where it connects with RTA bus routes, Amtrak, and Greyhound Lines.
 From there, it runs for 0.8 mi on Loyola Avenue in the New Orleans Central Business District to Canal Street.
 With the exception of only two blocks, this portion of the line does not operate on neutral ground, but rather on the inside traffic lanes.
 It is also unique in New Orleans in that the streetcar stops are built to light rail system standards as opposed to typical streetcar stops that utilize a simple concrete platform sometimes with a bench and/or a canopy.
 The route continues on Canal Street for one block before turning onto North Rampart Street, primarily with trackage operating in mixed street traffic.
 It continues through the French Quarter and Tremé neighborhoods, then continues onto St. Claude Avenue to its terminus at Elysian Fields Avenue.
 The line operates the same type of Von Dullen cars as the Canal Street line.
 It features solar powered passenger shelters along Loyola Avenue.

-The former Loyola-UPT line went down Canal to Harrah's at the Mississippi River, and on weekends, it continued further down the Riverfront tracks to the French Market terminal at Esplanade Avenue.
+The original Loyola–UPT line went down Canal to Harrah's at the Mississippi River, and on weekends, it continued further down the Riverfront tracks to the French Market terminal at Esplanade Avenue.

-Although RTA literature consistently refers to this line as Rampart–St. Claude, the route signs displayed on the streetcars often show the name Loyola-UPT.
+Although RTA literature consistently refers to this line as Rampart–Loyola, the route signs displayed on the streetcars often show the name Loyola-UPT.